Kadaram Kondan: Production

 Film producer Chandrahasan initially wanted to make a film under his banner Raaj Kamal Films International with his brother Kamal Haasan starring and Rajesh M. Selva directing.
-Selva got this offer immediately after the release of his Thoongaa Vanam, which also starred Kamal.
+Selva got this offer immediately after the release of his Thoongaavanam (2015), which also starred Kamal.
 But Kamal became busy in his political career, so Selva instead approached Vikram who agreed to act in the still-untitled film after being impressed with the story Selva narrated to him.
 Chandrahasan later died, therefore he could not produce the project.

 On 30 August 2018, Kamal officially announced the still-untitled film which he would produce with Selva directing, while Vikram, Akshara Haasan, and Abi Hassan would star.
 Srinivas R. Gutha was announced as the cinematographer, while Praveen K. L. joined as editor.
+The film featured a transnational cast with artists from India, Malaysia, and Singapore.
 The film, which was co-produced by R. Ravindran of Trident Arts, began filming on the same day.
 The film's title Kadaram Kondan and first look poster were revealed on 6 November, the eve of Kamal's birthday.
 The film was shot in Kuala Lumpur for a month, where the shooting schedule ended in late November.
 Principal photography ended on 9 January 2019, with the exception of a song sequence and "a few patch works".

 Soundtrack

-The soundtrack is composed by Ghibran, continuing his association with the director and Kamal after Thoongaa Vanam.
+The soundtrack is composed by Ghibran, continuing his association with the director and Kamal after Thoongaavanam.
 The music rights were bought by Muzik 247.